-Mohamed al-Hosseiny was arrested on September 12, 2017, along with photojournalist Angham Ghoneim, while they were interviewing parents at the al-Fagala neighborhood in downtown Cairo, his father and local rights group Association for Freedom of Thought and Expression (AFTE) told CPJ.
+Mohamed al-Hosseiny was arrested on September 12, 2017, along with photojournalist Angham Ghoneim, while they were interviewing parents at the al-Fagala neighborhood in downtown Cairo, his father and the local rights group Association for Freedom of Thought and Expression (AFTE) told CPJ.
 Local rights groups have documented several cases where the Egyptian police detained photojournalists only for taking photos outside of tourist areas.

 Al-Hosseiny, a reporter for the privately-owned newspaper al-Shoura, and his co-worker Ghoneim, disappeared for more than two weeks, and local police denied having them in custody, local media reported and al-Hosseiny’s father confirmed.